crnormand/gurps/README.md

   - Bug fix for limb, extremity, and eye crippling calculation.
 Originally the calculation was taking "crippling" as 1/2 HP or 1/3 HP exactly, but the RAW say it should be *over* that threshold.
 Example: 10 HP character is hit in the arm with 8 points of damage; the arm is crippled if it takes *more than* 5 points of damage (i.e., 6).
   - High rate of fire weapons damage is supported directly.
 Right-click on a damage roll to get a menu to enter the number of hits.
 There will be a new "ALL THE DAMAGE" draggable section of the damage chat message.
 Dragging that onto a character will apply all damage rolls in the ADD.
 The ADD has been enhanced to allow each damage calculation to be displayed, while applying the total.
  - Updated GCS import to accept 'uses' and 'maxuses' columns for equipment (requires GCS 4.28 and Master Library 2.9)
+ - Added Shotgun damage to Apply Damage Dialog.
+ - Added split buttons to ADD.
+ - Added navigation footer to GCS Full Sheet.
+ - Added generic 'weight' icon to character sheet in preparation for (one day) handling metric.
+ - Added 'apply multiple times' to ADD.

 ##History